 How long does it take to get a mesothelioma settlement?

 How long it takes to receive mesothelioma compensation depends on the specifics of your case.
+The mesothelioma settlement time frame varies from case to case.
 If you are awarded a mesothelioma settlement, you will likely receive partial payments over time.

 With that being said, some of our past clients have started to receive asbestos settlements within 90 days of contacting us.
 Get a free case review today to see if we can help with your case.

 Are mesothelioma settlements taxable?

 Generally speaking, some but not all of your settlement winnings will likely be taxed.
 Money you receive to cover your injuries and medical expenses may not be taxed, but money awarded as punitive damages (intended to punish the party at fault) or lost wages may be.